TawsifTorabi/PrinterWebsocket/README.md

     -   **Connected Clients List**: Shows the list of clients connected to the server.

+## Start with the script

+### Include the Javascript File

+Before starting, we have to include the **PrinterWebSocket.js** into the documents body tag where we tend to create the reciept creation or handle print jobs on the website.
+`<script src="printerWebSocket.js"></script>`

 ## WebSocket API

 ### Available WebSocket Messages